-Ann Crawford is the School Library Studies Secretary.
+Alisa Weeks is the School Library Studies Secretary.
 A former English and social studies teacher, she now manages the SLS office and assists with SLS publications.
-She is available to help students with questions about the program, course schedules, the admissions process, and online forms needed for a variety of purposes.
+She is available to help students with questions about the program, course schedules, the admissions process, and online forms.
 Her office is located in Rod Library 121.
 If you have questions, feel free to email her or call 319-273-2050.